 According to the Theory of Inventive Problem Solving – the Russian translation from the acronym TRIZ – a systematic process of creativity forms the foundation for innovative design engineering or product development.

 These inventive principles draw on adaptive lateral thinking solutions, with re-usable methodology across industries.
 In revealing patterns of technical evolution, the theory is also useful for system and failure analysis.
-And it’s a framework that has guided the problem-solving skills of mechanical engineer Al Spence, PhD, and research lead with Niagara College’s Walker Advanced Manufacturing Innovation Centre (WAMIC).
+And it’s a framework that has guided the problem-solving skills of mechanical engineer Al Spence, PhD, and research scientist-advanced manufacturing with Niagara College’s Walker Advanced Manufacturing Innovation Centre (WAMIC).

 He describes it more specifically as “abstract” defensive thinking, in which he calculates the consequences of what could go wrong about a particular prototype or system when small manufacturers embark on applied research projects with his research team at the Research & Innovation division.